restful-news/restful-news.github.io/usage.md

 ```

 ### Searching news
-This requires the authenticated token to be passed in
+This (and other requests for data) requires that the token from User Authentication be passed in.
 ```bash
 curl --request GET \
 --url 'http://api.restfulnews.com/search?topics=australia&companyids=woolworths&start_date=2011-02-22T23:39:03.000Z&end_date=2018-02-22T23:39:03.000Z' \